Blind Spot Navigation in Large Language Model Reasoning with Thought Space Explorer: Methodology

-This strategy applies to gradient-available LLMs.
-We encompass all thought chains in the refined thought structure $\mathcal{S}'$.
-First, we use gradient information to recalculate and select key nodes of each chain.
-For each key node $\mathcal{T}_{i_{key}}$, we calculate a weight $w_{i_{key}}$ based on its impact on the solution as:
+The refined structure $\mathcal{S'}$, compared to $\mathcal{S}$, explores a larger portion of the solution space with $|\mathcal{P_S'}| \geq |\mathcal{P_S}|$.
+Based on $\mathcal{S'}$, we can integrate both original and newly discovered reasoning paths to form a unified conclusion.
+We consider all thought chains in the refined structure $\mathcal{S}'$ and use gradient information to recalculate and select the key nodes of each chain.
+For a key node $T_{ik}^{\text{key}}$, we assign a weight based on its relative contribution to the solution as:

-where $L_{i_{key}}$ represents the self-information loss at node $\mathcal{T}_{i_{key}}$, which reflects the model's confidence and potential errors in its prediction at that node.
-The contribution of each key node, denoted as $\mathbf{v_{i_{key}}}$, is the value vector that quantifies the influence of the node on the overall reasoning process.
-This vector can include various factors such as the relevance of the node's content to the task or the accuracy of its inference.
-Then, for the reasoning task $\mathcal{Q}$, we compute the collaborative reasoning score by summing the contributions of all key nodes across all chains as:
+where $L_{i_{key}}$ represents the self-information loss at node $\mathcal{T}_{i_{key}}$, which reflects the model’s confidence and potential error at that node.
+The contribution of each node is represented as $v_{ik}^{\text{key}}$, which is obtained from its embedding through a linear projection.
+This score quantifies how strongly the node supports the overall reasoning process, capturing factors such as semantic relevance to the task or inference correctness.
+Then, we compute the collaborative reasoning score by aggregating the weighted contributions of all key nodes across all chains for the given reasoning task $\mathcal{Q}$ as:

-This process integrates the weighted contributions for a reasoning score that involves the individual node's direct impact and its significance within the context of the entire chain.
-The final decision $D$ for the task $\mathcal{Q}$ is selected based on the highest collaborative reasoning score via